dentarg/auth0-blog/_posts/2017-12-18-developing-restful-apis-with-lumen.markdown

 * **PHP**: Make sure [PHP](http://php.net/manual/en/install.php) is installed on your machine. `PHP >= 7.0`.
 Furthermore, ensure that the following PHP extensions are installed. `OpenSSL`, `PDO` and `Mbstring`.
 * **Composer**: Navigate to the [composer website](https://getcomposer.org/) and install it on your machine.
 Composer is needed to install Lumen's dependencies.
+* You'll also need familiarity with database concepts, and working knowledge of PHP.

-* **MySQL**: Navigate to the [mysql website](https://www.mysql.com) and install the community server edition.
-If you are using a Mac, I'll recommend following this [instruction](https://gist.github.com/nrollr/3f57fc15ded7dddddcc4e82fe137b58e).
+> **Note:** You'll need **MySQL** for this tutorial.
+Navigate to the [mysql website](https://www.mysql.com) and install the community server edition.
+If you are using a Mac, I'll recommend following these [instructions](https://gist.github.com/nrollr/3f57fc15ded7dddddcc4e82fe137b58e).
 To avoid micromanaging from the terminal, I'll also recommend installing a MySQL GUI, [Sequel Pro](https://sequelpro.com).
-* Familiarity with database concepts, and working knowledge of PHP.

 ## Building a Fast Authors API Rapidly With Lumen